Hockey Operations Staff

 -

-After spending two seasons working on Troy Mann's staff as an assistant coach, Helmer was named the Vice President of Hockey Operations following the retirement of General Manager Doug Yingst.
+After spending two seasons working on Troy Mann’s staff as an assistant coach, Helmer was named the Vice President of Hockey Operations following the retirement of General Manager Doug Yingst.
 Helmer, a native of Sault Ste.
-Marie, Ontario, oversees the day-to-day operations of the club's hockey department.
-He works closely with team's coaching staff, as well as the Washington Capitals, Hershey's NHL affiliate, on all decisions involving players and personnel.
+Marie, Ontario, oversees the day-to-day operations of the club’s hockey department.
+He works closely with team’s coaching staff, as well as the Washington Capitals, Hershey’s NHL affiliate, on all decisions involving players and personnel.
+Under his watch, the Bears claimed their 12th and 13th Calder Cup titles in franchise history in 2023 and 2024, joining Hockey Hall of Famer Frank Mathers as only the second former Bears player to lead the team to a championship as an executive.
+Upon the conclusion of both seasons, Helmer was also named the recipient of the James C. Hendy Memorial Award as the AHL’s outstanding executive of the year, becoming the first executive in league history to receive the Hendy Award in consecutive seasons.

-Helmer was inducted in the AHL Hall of Fame in 2017 after an illustrious playing career.
-He is the AHL's all-time leader in points by a defenseman.
+Helmer was inducted into the AHL Hall of Fame in 2017 after an illustrious playing career.
+He is the AHL’s all-time leader in points by a defenseman.
 He recorded 564 points (129 goals, 435 assists) in a remarkable 20-year career that totaled 1,117 regular-season games.
-Helmer is also the AHL's all-time leader in Calder Cup playoff appearances, having played in 159 postseason games.
+Helmer is also the AHL’s all-time leader in Calder Cup playoff appearances, having played in 159 postseason games.
 He won three Calder Cups in his career, including captaining the Bears to back-to-back titles in 2009 and 2010.
-Helmer also played 146 games in the NHL with Phoenix, St. Louis, Vancouver and Washington, totaling 26 points (eight goals, 18 assists).
+Helmer also played 146 games in the NHL with Phoenix, St. Louis, Vancouver, and Washington, totaling 26 points (eight goals, 18 assists).
+Prior to returning to Hershey, Helmer served as an assistant coach with the Peterborough Petes of the OHL in 2013-14.

-Head Coach: Spencer Carbery
+Head Coach: Derek King

 -